r3xmax/admin2system/README.md

 One limitation of an impersonation token is that it cannot be used to spawn new processes.
 Its scope is restricted to the current thread only.
 However, executing C++ code within that thread under the context of `NT AUTHORITY\SYSTEM` remains extremely powerful.

 To launch a new process as `NT AUTHORITY\SYSTEM` using `CreateProcessAsUser` or `CreateProcessWithTokenW`, the stolen token must be assigned as a **primary token**.
-This operation requires specific privileges: `SeDebugPrivilege`, `SeAssignPrimaryTokenPrivilege`, and `SeIncreaseQuotaPrivilege`.
+This operation requires specific privileges: `SeDebugPrivilege`, `SeAssignPrimaryTokenPrivilege`, or `SeIncreaseQuotaPrivilege`.
 For more information, check [Access Rights for Access-Token Objects – Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-rights-for-access-token-objects)

 ## PoC